pyplugin/pyplugin/docs/getting_started.rst

             return db_client.insert_one(doc)
         return func

+Note: Plugins are automatically named and registered under their fully-qualified dot-delimited package-name with using :code:`__name__`.
+To set the name, use the :code:`name` argument.

 Now to use :code:`db_writer`, :code:`db_client` must be loaded (or it will attempt to load).
 In addition, this allows consumers of this library an opportunity to swap :code:`db_client` with a custom user-defined implementation.
 For example::